llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 types: [], bindings: [] }) }] }), span: Span { lo: BytePos(161), hi:
 BytePos(165), expn_id: ExpnId(4294967295) } }`

-Yes, this is a very wordy representation, but the gist is that we have an `ExprPath` whose `Path` evaluates to `Some`.
+Yes, this is a very wordy representation, but the gist is that I have an `ExprPath` whose `Path` evaluates to `Some`.

 Add both checks and our `check_item` becomes: